The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Concluding Remarks

 \para{Effective notification and vulnerability reporting mechanisms.} The ad-tech industry is currently lacking mechanisms through which supply chain vulnerabilities may be reported.
 This absence has resulted in several community-organized efforts such as the Check My Ads Institute \cite{checkmyads} that monitor ads on misinformation websites and use social media to report on the brands or ad-tech loopholes that fund these publishers.
 While these efforts have been successful at mitigating some of the harms from the opacity of the supply chain, they are not systematic reports and rely on amplification via social media in order to reach their intended targets.
 Further, like our study, they generally focus on specific harms caused by the opacity of ad-tech (e.g., funding of misinformation).
-There is a need to develop and investigate the effectiveness of more generalized and systematic mechanisms for reporting supply chain vulnerabilities and non-compliance with existing industry standards.
-We are currently collaborating with the Check My Ads Institute to disclose the supply chain vulnerabilities identified in this paper to relevant stakeholders.
+There is a need to develop more generalized and systematic mechanisms for reporting supply chain vulnerabilities and non-compliance with existing industry standards.